gallenc/kuwaiba-examples-1/kuwaiba-simple/README.md

     kuwaiba
         data-overlay    # overlay data which is copied over the container /data on first start. data-zip
-            .gitignore  # set to allow .zip files check into in git data.zip    # zip file containing a model which replaces the default /data on first start.
+            .gitignore  # set to allow .zip files in this folder to be checked into in git data.zip    # zip file containing a model which replaces the default /data on first start.
     Dockerfile          # builds on top of neotropic/kuwaiba:v2.1-nightly.
 Adds Utilities and empty folders. start.sh            # replacement start script which allows external data overlays.